-Carrying Passengers
+Carrying Passenger

-Only carry a maximum of three passengers.
-The passengers must be properly seated in the cockpit.
+Only carry one passenger.
+The passenger must be properly seated in the cockpit.

-Every passenger should be tall enough to always be properly seated: back against the backrest with seat belt fastened, while holding both handholds, and feet firmly planted on the floor or on footrest.
+The passenger must be tall enough to always be properly seated: back against the backrest with seat belt fastened, holding both handholds, and feet firmly planted - right foot on the footrest and the left foot on the vehicle floor.